The Renewal Process for Ministers in Preliminary Fellowship

 - An evaluation from one’s Committee on Ministry.
-For community-based ministers, all Committees on Ministry must include members of a congregation and appropriate representation from the institution or agency being served by the minister.
+For community-based ministers, an appointed Ministerial Formation Team may be appointed to serve this function.
+The Ministerial Formation Team should include members of a congregation and appropriate representation from the institution or agency being served by the minister.
 If the minister is not employed by an institution or agency, then composition of the Committee on Ministry must be approved by the Professional Development Director of the UUA.

 - A form completed by the minister’s mentor confirming that the minister is in a mentoring relationship.

 - A copy of the agreement or covenant with one’s affiliating congregation.
 (Community ministers only.)